Nischall01/MatchEmAll/README.md

 ## Installation

-Download the [latest release](https://github.com/Nischall01/MatchEmAll/releases/latest) then extract and play.
+Download the game from [latest release](https://github.com/Nischall01/MatchEmAll/releases/latest) then extract and play.

+## Project Replication

+Download the Sourcres.zip & Resources.7z from the [latest release](https://github.com/Nischall01/MatchEmAll/releases/latest) then extract and place the Resources folder in Sources Folder.
+Now you have a Fuctional Project Folder for Visual studio.

 ## <ins> Note:</ins> Have fun playing and May the RNG God be with you. ##